GSA/digitalgov.gov/content/posts/2015-03-25-the-api-briefing-free-federal-energy-and-economic-information-delivered-straight-to-your-spreadsheet.md

 ---
+url: /2015/03/25/the-api-briefing-free-federal-energy-and-economic-information-delivered-straight-to-your-spreadsheet/
 date: 2015-03-25 11:10:59 -0400
-title: 'The API Briefing\: Free Federal Energy and Economic Information Delivered Straight to Your Spreadsheet'
+title: 'The API Briefing: Free Federal Energy and Economic Information Delivered Straight to Your Spreadsheet'
 summary: 'Back in November 2014, I wrote about the Federal Reserve of St. Louis&rsquo; FRED&reg; (Federal Reserve Economic Data) API.
 A user can access 238,000 economic trends through FRED&reg; through a website and mobile apps.
 What is unique about FRED&reg; is that a user can pull economic data directly into an Excel spreadsheet.
 Now, the FRED&reg;'
-authors: [bbrantley]
+authors:
+  - bbrantley
 categories:
   - API
 tag: